 But by the 1930s, the company had also developed an extensive line of gift and novelty items.
 These pieces comprise of syrowood and also woodite — a combination of wood flour and polymer.
 In the 1960s, the company began to use injection molding for some of its products.
 But, it did not entirely abandon its old process.

-Furthermore, antique dealers and avid collectors vie daily for their most cherished Syroco pieces from ornately carved mirrors to bookends and pipe holders.
+Furthermore, antiques dealers and avid collectors vie daily for their most cherished Syroco pieces from ornately carved mirrors to bookends and pipe holders.

 Online Stores Showcasing Syroco

-Many collectors trawl the web for great bargains.
-And one of the more popular sites is Ruby Lane
+Many collectors trawl the web for great bargains, and one of the more popular sites is Ruby Lane, where Syroco remains and ongoing headline grabber.

 “We’re seeing lots of Syroco, including bookends, mirrors, brush holders, pipe holders, and the very popular figural corkscrews our site and collectors are bidding for them all,” said Zenna Inness of Ruby Lane.
 Prices can range from $34 to $145.